New Jersey Midland Railway: Formation and construction

-To that end, the New Jersey Midland Railway (NJM) was formed in 1870 as a consolidation of the NJW, the NJH&D, the HR&P, the Sussex Valley Railroad, and the Hudson Connecting Railway.
+To that end, the New Jersey Midland Railway (NJM) was formed in 1870 as a consolidation of the NJW, the NJH&D, the HR&P, and the Sussex Valley Railroad, "under the chartered rights, powers and privileges of the New Jersey, Hudson and Delaware Railroad Company."
 With the final barrier to the waterfront being the Hudson Palisades, the original plan included a cut through them near Englewood to run south along the river to Weehawken, but the company lacked the money to do so.
 It instead made arrangements to run through the Pennsylvania Railroad's cut from Marion Junction through Bergen Hill in Jersey City to their Exchange Place Terminal.
 By December 20, the first locomotive would run on the NJM; the 'Passaic' built by Rogers Locomotive and Machine Works in Paterson.

 In 1871 the Midland built as far west as Butler, with the first train running on April 27.
 Later the railroad would reach Two Bridges/Beaver Lake through Sussex County, including construction of the Backwards Tunnel in December of 1871.
 The NJM would reach the New York state line at Hanford, New Jersey, just south of Unionville, New York, to meet with the Middletown, Unionville and Water Gap Railroad (MUWGRR).
 This new railroad made the Ogden Mine Railroad obsolete.
 The section of the railroad from Ogdensburg north was later known as the Hanford Branch once the "new" connection south toward the Delaware Water Gap was built beginning in the 1880s.
 The successor NYS&W would later abandon its Hanford Branch in 1958.
 The railroad would return to the area in 1986 with a shifted route to run along a parallel section of the former Lehigh and Hudson River Railway right-of-way between Sparta Junction and Campbell Hall, New York.

 By 1872, the Midland line opened between Middletown, New York and Jersey City including trackage rights over the MUWGRR.
 It was marketed as a unified "Midland Railway" but also described as "The New Jersey Division of The New York Midland Railway."
 The first train ran May 1.
 The Midland also built a line through the Ridgefields by 1872, but with no station.
 It joined the Erie Railroad Northern Branch at Granton Junction near Babbitt, and reached the community of New Durham (near the point where the Susquehanna Transfer would later be located, now under New Jersey Route 495).